techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 #### Using the Pro Management Portal

-1. Log in to the [Pro Management Portal](enrolling-mtrp-managed-service.md)
+1. Log in to the [Teams Pro Management Portal](enrolling-mtrp-managed-service.md)
 2. Select **Rooms**
 3. Select your desired room
 4. Select **Settings**